bellmit/attic/Home.md

 ## Important Accounts

 All primary accounts are stored in the `Unreasonable Entertainment` vault in 1Password.
 For access to this vault, contact Owen Jacobson.

+Production applications and Linode DNS are provided through Owen's personal accounts!
+Correct this at some point.